Blood typing is a test that determines a person’s blood type. The test is essential if you need a blood transfusion or are planning to donate blood.

-- A: type As can donate to other type As and type Bs.
-Type As can receive blood only from other type As and type Os.
+- A: Type A individuals can donate to other type A individuals and type AB individuals.
+Type A individuals can receive blood only from other type A individuals and type O individuals.

-- B: type Bs can donate blood to other Bs and ABs.
-Type Bs can receive blood only from type Bs and type Os.
+- B: Type B individuals can donate blood to other B individuals and AB individuals.
+Type B individuals can receive blood only from type B individuals and type O individuals.

-- AB: type ABs can give blood only to other ABs, but can receive blood of any type.
+- AB: Type AB individuals can give blood only to other AB individuals, but can receive blood of any type.

-- Rh+: People with Rh-positive blood have Rh antigens on the surface of their red blood cells.
-People with Rh+ blood can receive Rh+ or Rh- blood.
+- Rh-positive: People with Rh-positive blood have Rh antigens on the surface of their red blood cells.
+People with Rh-positive blood can receive Rh-positive or Rh-negative blood.

-- Rh-: People with Rh-negative blood do not have Rh antigens.
-People with Rh- blood can receive only blood that is also Rh-.
+- Rh-negative: People with Rh-negative blood don’t have Rh antigens.
+People with Rh-negative blood can receive only blood that is also Rh-negative.

 Austrian Karl Landsteiner discovered blood types in 1901.
 Before that, blood transfusions were risky and potentially lethal.
 Landsteiner made the process much safer, and he was awarded the Nobel Prize for his work.